ldsouza/ldsouza.github.io/_posts/2017-01-30-disable-office-365-group-creation.md

 ![Image]({{ site.url }}/images/blog/generic/365Groups.JPG)

 The process to create an Office 365 Group is straightforward and very user-friendly and does not require involvement from IT.
-This is the default behavior in Office 365, but some organizations may want to restrict which users can create groups in Office 365.
+Some organizations may want to have a governance plan in place first and may want to restrict which users can create groups in Office 365.
 Below are the steps you can take to disable the creation of Office 365 Groups in your tenant.

 ### 1) Install Azure AD PowerShell Module and Online Services Sign-In Assistant.

 Download and install the Preview version of the Azure AD PowerShell module.

 [Download Azure AD PowerShell module](http://connect.microsoft.com/site1164/Downloads/DownloadDetails.aspx?DownloadID=59185 "Download Azure AD PowerShell module")

-You won't be able to run the Get-MsolAllSettings cmdlet if this is not installed.
-The Get-MsolAllSettings cmdlet will not work with GA version, so please download the preview version.
+You will not be able to run the Get-MsolAllSettings cmdlet if this is not installed.
+The Get-MsolAllSettings cmdlet will only work with the preview version and not the GA version.
 This is a little confusing since the GA version is higher than the preview one.

 ![Image]({{ site.url }}/images/blog/restrict-365-groups-creation/2.JPG)

 Download and install the Online Services Sign-In Assistant.

 [Download Microsoft Online Services Sign-In Assistant](https://www.microsoft.com/en-us/download/details.aspx?id=28177 "Microsoft Online Services Sign-In Assistant")

 ![Image]({{ site.url }}/images/blog/restrict-365-groups-creation/1.JPG)

-### 2) Connect to the Office 365 service and sign into your Account.
+### Connect to the Office 365 service and sign into your Account.

 ```javascript
 Connect-MsolService